itou-rui/turborepo-starter/.opencode/command/git_create_pullrequest.md

 agent: build
 ---

-Pay attention to the following points and use the `gh pr create *` command to create a pull request from the branch given by
+Pay close attention to the following points, and use the `gh pr create *` command to create a pull request from the branch given by !`git rev-parse --abbrev-ref HEAD` (the source/head branch) into $ARGUMENTS (the target/base branch) in the repository shown by
-!`git rev-parse --abbrev-ref HEAD` to $ARGUMENTS in the repository shown by !`gh repo view -q ".owner.login + \"/\" + .name" --json name,owner`.
+!`gh repo view -q ".owner.login + \"/\" + .name" --json name,owner`.

 **Rules**: